-Croatia: PPA agreement with Marubeni TPP Plomin may endanger HEP power utility finances19.
-January 2016. / SEE Energy News
+Croatia: PPA agreement with Marubeni TPP Plomin may endanger HEP power utility finances, SEE Energy News

 Financial feasibility of the new unit at TPP Plomin may endanger power utility HEP which will have a power purchase agreement with major investor Marubeni.
 High PPA prices may place an additional burden on financial leverage of HEP.

 Local environment groups are warning Croatian power utility company HEP that their partnership with Japanese Marubeni JV project of new TPP Plomin C may push HEP toward bankruptcy.